bitquery/streaming-data-platform-docs/docs/examples/Solana/Solana-DexPools-API.md

 In this section, we will discover data streams that provides us with the real time events of liquidity addition and liquidity removal for the Meteora DEX, which has `Meteora` as the Protocol Family.

 ### Liquidity addition for Meteora Pairs
-[This](https://ide.bitquery.io/liquidity-addition-for-meteora) subscription returns the real-time liquidity addition event details for the Radium Pairs.
+[This](https://ide.bitquery.io/liquidity-addition-for-meteora) subscription returns the real-time liquidity addition event details for the Meteora Pairs.

 ``` graphql
 subscription {